Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

-Despite being aimed at gamers who favor PS4, these over-ears still work with PC, Xbox and Switch.
+Despite being a gaming headset aimed at gamers who favor PS4, these over-ears still work with PC, Xbox and Switch.
 And they sound so good that we'd seriously consider upgrading to them, whatever your console.

 Some of the headline features aren't that impressive – the Virtual Surround Sound is distinctly average and 3D audio is only available on a handful of games – but the sound quality on offer more than makes up for this.
 They sound exciting, with impressive clarity, loads of detail and nicely defined bass.
 You'll struggle to find a better-sounding gaming headset.

 There's also impressive scale and tonality is nicely balanced.
 They sound surprisingly open and spacious for a pair of closed-back headphones.
-If you can feed these Sonys with music from suitable electronics, you'll be suitably rewarded.
+If you can feed these Sonys with music from suitably premium electronics, you'll be handsomely rewarded.

-With wireless and noise-cancelling skills onboard, these Sony headphones offer a lot of features for under £100.
+With wireless and noise-cancelling skills onboard, these Sony headphones offer a lot of features for a very reasonable price.
 You get 35 hours of battery life too, with a 10-minute charge keeping them going for around an hour.
 The emphasis is on the bass, but not so much that it dominates the sound, while the timing and organisation make for a pleasurable listen.
 If you want lots of bells and whistles without breaking the bank, you can't go wrong.